mattddowney/jenk/README.md

 Available Commands:
-  abort-input   Aborts a pipeline input copy-job      Copy a Jenkins job create-job    A brief description of your command env           Print the current environment help          Help about any command trigger-input Triggers a pipeline input
+  abort-input   Aborts a pipeline input copy-job      Copy a Jenkins job create-job    Create a Jenkins job env           Print the current environment help          Help about any command trigger-input Triggers a pipeline input